Coalton, Kentucky: Points of interest

 The Boyd County Fair Grounds are located in Coalton.

 Kentucky Electric Steel (KES Acquisitions), which employs 118 union steelworkers, is located at Coalton.
 The Hyland Company, has a dog food production plant located on U.S. Route 60.
 Hanson Brick operates a brick manufacturing facility here.

 Transportation

 US 60 interchanges with Interstate 64 in Coalton.
 This is one of three interchanges located in Boyd County.
 CSX Transportation, formerly Chesapeake and Ohio Railway, operates a spur line from Ashland to Coalton.
-This spur allows garbage to be delivered to the Big Run Landfill in neighboring Princess by rail from the CSX mainline in Ashland and also allows Kentucky Electric Steel and the Hanson Brick Plant to transport their goods back to the CSX mainline.
+This spur allows garbage to be delivered to the Big Run Landfill in neighboring Princess by rail from the CSX mainline in Ashland and also allows Steel Dynamics and the Hanson Brick Plant to transport their goods back to the CSX mainline.